vimalhari/astrowind/src/data/post/best-tech-stack-2025.md

 ---
-title: "Best Tech Stack for Web and Mobile App Development in 2025"
+title: 'Best Tech Stack for Web and Mobile App Development in 2025'
-description: "Comprehensive guide to choosing the optimal tech stack for web and mobile app development in 2025.
-Discover the latest frameworks, tools, and technologies for building scalable applications."
+description: 'Comprehensive guide to choosing the optimal tech stack for web and mobile app development in 2025.
+Discover the latest frameworks, tools, and technologies for building scalable applications.'
 publishDate: 2025-06-25
 tags:
   - tech-stack
   - web-development
   - mobile-development